apache/paimon/docs/content/flink/sql-ddl.md

 USE CATALOG my_jdbc;
 ```
-You can configure any connection parameters that have been declared by JDBC through "jdbc.", the connection parameters may be different between different databases, please configure according to the actual situation.
+You can configure any connection parameters that have been declared by JDBC through "jdbc", the connection parameters may be different between different databases, please configure according to the actual situation.

 You can also perform logical isolation for databases under multiple catalogs by specifying "catalog-key".